wangfowen/owenwangdotcom/_posts/2018-11-21-leaving-san-francisco.md

 I can stay in Canada to avoid these restrictions, but this is a limited time opportunity to do the same with the added bonus of trying living elsewhere.

+What's appealing about living without these restrictions is I can try some things I wouldn't be able to otherwise.
+The primary one of these being exploring cooking as a career.

 Cooking has been something that's crawled from being an interest to something taking up at least 1-2 nights of my time real estate per week.
-I've had the inkling of wanting to try it as a career, but I'm unable to with my visa situation in America -- in order to work in the US, I am constrained to tech, and I'm constrained to the company that sponsored my visa.
 TALK MORE ABOUT WHAT INTERESTS ME ABOUT COOKING

-So if I want to pursue cooking any further as a profession, I can't do it from America.
-The other option is to do it from Canada, but working holiday allows essentially the same freedom with the added benefit of I get to try living in different places.
+With this opportunity I could see if anything in the hospitality industry interests me as a career &mdash; wwoofing, work on a vineyard, work in a kitchen, take cooking classes, if anyone else has any other recommendations, shoot them our way.
+Or at a minimum, my understanding of the food we consume and/or my cooking should improve, paying dividends down the line.

+If the culinary world turns out to not be the right fit for me, then at least it won't be on the back of my mind anymore as an unexplored route.
+And other things I can try without the restrictions of the TN visa are doing part-time contracting to explore a lifestyle where work isn't everything, and/or try starting my own company.

 Last time I went traveling with the intent of immersing myself in other cultures, to learn more about the world.
 I stayed in each place longer than I would for a vacation, trying to see more than just the typical tourist sights, but still essentially touring.
-I had gone through [a quarter life crisis](/blog/imperfection){:target="_blank"} and conceived of the idea during it, figured myself out without the traveling, but went anyways because a friend going on a similar adventure catalyzed me to do it.
+I had gone through a quarter life crisis and conceived of the idea during it, [figured myself out](/blog/imperfection){:target="_blank"} without the traveling, but went anyways because a friend going on a similar adventure catalyzed me to do it.

 This time I'm traveling with the intent of focusing on things I can't here.
-I intend to do very little touring, mostly trying to work wherever we are.
+I intend to do little touring, mostly trying to work wherever we are.

 Last time was a pause from regularly scheduled programming.
 This time regularly scheduled programming will continue as before, but the prime time showing of Silicon Valley will now be replaced with Master Chef.

-What do I plan to do with my time?
-Try different areas of the food world -- wwoofing, work on a vineyard, work in a kitchen, take cooking classes, if anyone else has any other recommendations, shoot them our way.

-What's the timeline?
+_What's the timeline?_ <br/>
 As mentioned, ideally I'd be just rooted in one place, but Ivy and I have slightly different goals and hers are more fluid in place.
-We'll likely have some push and pull of staying longer in a place vs moving onto the next, but with all relationships, you compromise and find something that works for both of you :) there's no set timeline, we'll see where the wind takes us, and I'll try to find something that works for me wherever we are
+We'll likely have some push and pull of staying longer in a place vs moving onto the next, but with all relationships, you compromise and find something that works for both of you :)

+There's no set timeline, we'll see where the wind takes us, and I'll try to find something that works for me wherever we are.
 So far we're planning on getting the New Zealand, Australia, and Japan working holiday visas, and we'll see where things go from there.
+Let us know if you'd like to visit us somewhere!
+We'd love to see all your faces as we'll surely get tired of each other's after.